-The controller has 1 DMX output line (512 channels), 1 DMX input line, and it allows for triggering multiple configuration items at the same time.
-Events can be triggered by an astronomical clock, a real time clock, programmed timers, analogue or digital inputs, mobile device applications or via the Modbus protocol.
+The controller has 1 DMX output line (128 channels) and it allows for triggering multiple configuration items at the same time.
+Events can be triggered by an astronomical clock, a real time clock, programmed timers, digital inputs, mobile device applications or via the Modbus protocol.

 An advanced PC application (Windows®, Mac®) allows for programming the device.
 The application has a built-in library of devices that can be distributed on a graphic project, which facilitates the creation of complex light shows, including ones that are synchronized with sound.

 The controller comes with an application for mobile devices (AndroidTM) which enables simple control.

-The controller can be used to create up to 8 users with different access rights.
+The controller can be used to create up to 4 (including ADMIN) users with different access rights.
 There is an option to remotely log on to the controller from the external network.